Environmental issues in Serbia: Drought

 Droughts, which are already frequent in Serbia, are also expected to become more common.
 They have significantly impacted agriculture, fruit farming and the wine industry.

 High temperatures

 Between the beginning of January and the end of September 2020 there were four heat waves in Serbia.
 The frequency of heat waves has become a major threat to fruit farming.

 Impact of climate change

 Many families have lost their homes, fields and lives due to climate change in Serbia.
 According to Goran Trivan, the Minister of Environmental Protection, in the period from 2000 to 2015, the financial damage caused by climate change is estimated to be over five billion euros.

 Government response

-Though it is part of the Paris Agreement, Serbia still invests in coal-fired power stations and it has still not passed environmental law and strategy in accordance with EU's climate change policy.
-There is also a lack of documentation and understanding of climate changes in Serbia and their potential impacts on biodiversity.
+Though it is part of the Paris Agreement, Serbia still invests in coal-fired power stations and it has still not passed an environmental law and strategy in accordance with EU's climate change policy.
+There is also a lack of documentation and understanding of climate change in Serbia and its potential impacts on biodiversity.